 6. Research and Innovation:

-Investing in research and innovation specifically tailored to the needs of small-scale farmers can drive agricultural productivity, profitability, and sustainability.
+Investing in research and innovation specifically tailored to the needs of small farmers can drive agricultural productivity, profitability, and sustainability.
 Developing technologies, practices, and crop varieties that cater to the scale and diversity of small-scale farming systems can boost efficiency and address specific challenges faced by these farmers, such as labor shortages, climate change, or pest management.

-It is worthwhile to encourage support for small-scale farmers in high-income countries is crucial for building a resilient and sustainable food system.
+It is worthwhile to encourage support for small-scale farmers in high-income countries, which is crucial for building a resilient and sustainable food system.
 By addressing their challenges and providing access to resources, finance, training, and market opportunities, we can empower small-scale farmers to continue their essential contributions to local economies, food security, biodiversity, and environmental stewardship.
 Recognizing the value of small-scale farming and working together to create an enabling environment will help cultivate a more inclusive, just, and sustainable agricultural landscape.
 Let us celebrate and support our local small-scale farmers, for they are the backbone of a thriving and resilient food system.